brukasom/motikabot-website/legal/MotiCart_Privacy_Policy_FINAL_EN.md

 ## 1. Who we are

-MotiCart is a shopping list and grocery list app provided by an individual developer operating under the developer name **MotikaBot**.
+MotiCart is an app for creating and managing shopping lists, developed and maintained by MotikaBot.

 For privacy questions, data requests, or account/data deletion help, you can contact us at: